qstainless/TextAnalyzerServer/README.md

 The server application requires no user interaction other than compilation adn execution.
 It must be run before the client application runs.

 ## Installation.
-To install the program, simply clone the repo, open it in your favorite IDE, and run it.
-Make sure that Java JDK 8 and JavaFX 8 are installed in your system.
-For convenience, I have created the files needed for importing the project into Eclipse.
+Option 1.
+Clone the server repo, open it in your favorite IDE, and run it.
+Make sure that Java JDK 8, JavaFX 8, and Junit 5 are installed in your system.

+Option 2.
+Download and run [TextAnalyzerServer.jar](https://github.com/qstainless/TextAnalyzerServer/tree/master/out/artifacts/TextAnalyzerServer).

 ## Known Issues
 ###  HTML to Text conversion